-Clinical epidemiologists have proposed the use of a structured RQ to guide the development of a research study that evaluates the effectiveness/efficacy of interventions.
-The RQ should contain the following four elements: Population, Intervention, Comparator and Outcomes.
-These elements are commonly referred to by the acronym PICOs.
-A well-structured RQ increases the likelihood of finding a solution to the problem, informs selection of the study design, guides analysis decisions and the interpretation of results.
-The explicit statement of the four PICOs elements prompts the researcher to think about the design to use and to consider the balance between RQ and the feasibility to answer it.
-Some studies show that a structured research question could be associated with better methodological quality, but more research is needed to confirm this finding2-5.
+Clinical epidemiologists have proposed the use of a structured RQ to guide the development of a research study that evaluates the effectiveness/efficacy of interventions.6 The RQ should contain the following four elements: Population, Intervention, Comparator, and Outcomes.
+These elements are commonly referred to by the acronym PICO.
+A well-structured RQ increases the likelihood of finding a solution to the problem, informs selection of the study design, and guides analysis decisions and the interpretation of results.2 The explicit statement of the four PICO elements prompts the researcher to think about the design to use and to consider the balance between RQ and the feasibility to answer it.
+Some studies show that a structured RQ could be associated with better methodological quality, but more research is needed to confirm this finding.^{2-5}

-In rehabilitation research, a scoping review by Arienti et al., reported a lack of clarity in the RQs and that RCTs in the rehabilitation field rarely use the PICOs format to define key terms.
+In rehabilitation research, a scoping review by Arienti et al.7 reported a lack of clarity in RQs and that RCTs in the rehabilitation field rarely use the PICO format to define key terms.
 Several authors have argued that RCTs in rehabilitation frequently use inadequate designs for answering RQs related to rehabilitation and this could depend on how the RQ is formulated.
-The detailed specification of the RQ requires consideration of several key components which can be encapsulated by the 'PICO' element that practicing clinicians, healthcare professionals, researchers, policy makers, and patients deal with.
-The accuracy of RQ framing is one of the main methodological issues described in rehabilitation research.
+The detailed specification of the RQ requires consideration of several key components that can be encapsulated by the PICO element that practicing clinicians, healthcare professionals, researchers, policy makers, and patients deal with.8